 This proposal is a change in harvest management.
-There has been limited to no troll coho opportunities for many years in the central coast.
-Recreational fisheries in these areas are at full quota of 4/day and 8 possession.
-This proposal is seeking to re-initiate directed commercial coho fisheries in a cautious systematic and well thought manner while respecting the First Nation fsc rights and recreational priorities as per the 1999 Allocation Policy.
+There has been limited to no troll Coho opportunities for many years in the central coast.
+Recreational fisheries in these areas are at full quota of 4/day and 8 possessions.
+This proposal is seeking to re-initiate directed commercial Coho fisheries in a cautious systematic and well thought manner while respecting the First Nation FSC rights and recreational priorities as per the 1999 Allocation Policy.
 Coho returns were quite weak in the late 1990's and into the 2000's but have improved to generally good returns in recent years.
 Prior to the late 1990's the central coast was an important fishery for trollers.
-The DFO Outlook document projects good coho returns to Areas 6-10 (level 3/4).
-Working with DFO the concept is to use a limited number of vessels to assess returning coho in the central coast Areas 6-7-8 for harvestable surpluses.
-It is proposed that 4 troll vessels would fish each of Areas 6, 7 and 8.
-The thought was to start the fishery in Area 6 Caamano Sound and work down towards Price Island and Ivory Island and potentially into Area 8.
-The main timing for coho assessment is early-July to late August (with each month divided into 2 time periods).
-CPUE and total catch of coho in each time period and location would be used to determine relative abundance.
+The DFO Outlook document projects good Coho returns to Areas 6-10 (level 3 /4).
+Working with DFO the concept is to use a limited number of vessels to assess returning Coho in the central coast Areas 6-7-8 for harvestable surpluses.
+It is proposed that 4 troll vessels would fish each of Areas 6, 7 and 8. < Note: though the proposal includes 4 vessels per area, in previous years only 4, 3 and 2 vessels in Areas 6, 7 and 8 have been permitted to fish> The thought was to start the fishery in Area 6 Caamano Sound and work down towards Price Island and Ivory Island and potentially into Area 8.
+The main timing for Coho assessment is early-July to late August (with each month divided into 2 time periods).
+CPUE and total catch of Coho in each time period and location would be used to determine relative abundance.
 The information from a limited opportunity fishery could allow for potential fishery opportunities for more vessels depending on catch results.
 Relative abundance estimates to be made in-season would potentially enable all groups to participate in the harvest depending on harvestable surplus.
-The coho results would assist in defining opportunities for other fleets which could potentially reduce discard mortalities (net fishery retention in fisheries directed at other species).

-Chinook - In the future there may be opportunities for a chinook assessment fishery.
+The Coho results would assist in defining opportunities for other fleets which could potentially reduce discard mortalities (net fishery retention in fisheries directed at other species).
+Chinook - In the future there may be opportunities for a Chinook assessment fishery.
 There has been considerable discussion in recent years since the 2008 renewal of the Fishing Chapters of the PST that with the reduced AABM fisheries there should be increased opportunities in ISBM areas.
-At present we understand from DFO that overall North Coast chinook troll management is driven by concerns for the weak WCVI chinook stocks and also local stocks of concern (ISBM) in the Kilbella and Chuckwalla rivers.
+At present we understand from DFO that overall North Coast Chinook troll management is driven by concerns for the weak WCVI Chinook stocks and also local stocks of concern (ISBM) in the Kilbella and Chuckwalla rivers.
 The Atnarko River and Kitimat Rivers are two local stocks that have had good returns in recent years.
 Discussion for potential ISBM limited opportunity fisheries should be established.
-DFO also advised that troll gear assessments in 2002 and more recently in recreational catches have found higher proportions of WVCI chinook in the central coast than further north.
+DFO also advised that troll gear assessments in 2002 and more recently in recreational catches have found higher proportions of WVCI Chinook in the central coast than further north.
 And lastly that as CWT rates have been decreased from Robertson Creek (WCVI indicator stock) that genetic and otolith sampling will also be required along with CWT monitoring for any new fisheries.
 Given the above it would be good for DFO managers and the central coast management group to consider when and where it may be appropriate to consider an assessment fishery which would be designed to focus on local (ISBM) stocks.
-A limited opportunity chinook fishery is not being considered for 2017.
+A limited opportunity Chinook fishery is not being considered for 2017.